linnarsson-lab/auto-annotation/Mouse_development/README.md

 categories: Ectodermal NeuralCrest Face
 ```

 The abbreviation and name are unique identifiers and they are simply for human consumption.
 The categories field contains attributes that can be used to group the labels in meta-groups.
 The definition is the most important field and effectively represents the label assignment rule.
 It consists of a list of gene names, with the name prefixed with “+” if the gene is required to be present or “-” if required to be absent.
-To determine if a label can be attributed to a particular cluster we use the trinarization procedure discussed above.
-The condition for labeling the cluster is met when all the “+” genes are trinarized as “on” and all the “-” genes are trinarized as “off”.
+To determine if a label can be attributed to a particular cluster we use a statistical binarization.
+The condition for labeling the cluster is met when all the “+” genes are binarized as “on” and all the “-” genes are binarized as “off”.

 ## What's the philosophy?